aconverse/scrimshady/README.md

 ### Window Controls
 - **Ctrl+A** - Toggle always-on-top mode for the window
+- **Pause / Break** - Mark the window as capturable and pause rendering (useful for taking screenshots)

 ### Capture
 - **Ctrl+S** - Save the current rendered frame as a PNG file with timestamp